Comparison Chart Of Chordates And Non-Chordates — With Examples | BSc Zoology Notes

 Chordate characters in Balanoglossus:

-• They possesses pharyngeal gill slits
+• They possess pharyngeal gill slits

 • They has a dorsal hollow nerve cord in the collar region